Mustafa-Shabbir-Bhavanagarwala/Projects/README.md

 <p>
 <li><h3>
 <a href=".//Weighing CO2 Emission Trends - Adv.
-Analysis/" >Weighing CO2 Emission Trends - Advanced Analysis 🔗</a>
+Analysis/" >Weighing CO2 Emission Trends: An Advanced Analysis 🔗</a>
 </h3></li>
 <ul>
 <li><i>Objective:</i> This project is based on the CO2 and Greenhouse Gas Emissions dataset, which is used to analyze CO2 emissions trends over the years 1970 to 2020 for the top 10 CO2 emitter countries in the year 2020. </li>